 The 2015 Mercedes-Benz M-Class receives two new engines, replacing the six-cylinder diesel with a four-cylinder, and swapping out the ML550's twin-turbo V-8 for a twin-turbo V-6 called ML400.
 The M-Class offers many of the same comforts, infotainment, connectivity, and plush luxury features you'll find in the brand's top sedans, like the S-Class--as well as some features that help it standout against other utility vehicles.

-The current M-Class looks more aggressive than past models, but without straying too far from the outward image too much.
+The current M-Class looks more aggressive than past models, but without straying too far from the familiar shape.
 Inside, it's soft and sedan-like, with swooping curves and sculpted lines making up the instrument panels, center stack and the seven-inch display for the latest version of M-B's COMAND interface.

 Seating in the M-Class is about on par with that in other luxury SUVs its size.
 Taller adults can sit in back, in the outboard positions, though it's still a bit of a squeeze to fit three across.
 Cushions are well contoured, and the front seats especially are like we expect from Mercedes, with all-day support built in.
 Rear seatbacks are also now adjustable for rake, and there's more than 36 cubic feet of cargo space behind the second-row seats.
 With the last generation of the ML, Mercedes made considerable advances in refinement and materials, bringing the cabin appointments and ride quality up to par with that of the brand's sedans.
 In this new third-gen version, it's even better—especially the way everything fits.

-The proportions on the 2014 M-Class will look and feel familiar, but there's more detail here than there has been in the past.
-The front end is more imposing, with large air dams and a broad grille, and the sides have more lines and creases that extend all the way back to the C-pillars.
+The 2015 M-Class's proportions will look and feel familiar.
+The front end is imposing, with large air dams and a broad grille, and the sides have lines and creases that extend all the way back to the C-pillars.
 You'll notice its prominent shoulder-line from just about any angle, as it wraps all the way to the back of the M-Class, where, perhaps, its lines are most conservative.
 The rear styling is handsome but a tad generic, something that plagues many SUVs of this size.

 While the exterior looks tasteful, if a bit familiar, the interior of the M-Class will be a revelation even if you're trading up from a lease on a late-model M-Class.
 Dumping the chunky look of the former vehicle entirely, the M-Class adopts a design that's clearly influenced by the S-Class sedan flagship, with the gently sculpted lines and swooping curves of Mercedes' sedan instrument panels.

 Complementing the look is a 'power dome' center stack.
-Top and center in the completely redesigned dash is a seven-inch display, flanked by air vents, which uses M-B's COMAND screen-based interface.
+Top and center is a seven-inch display, flanked by air vents, which uses M-B's COMAND screen-based interface.
 Standout materials such as diagonal stitching for the seats add a fresh, high-class touch, and up-level models get an upholstered dashboard with stitched edges.
 Vinyl seats are standard on most models, while leather is an option, and you can choose from a variety of wood and trim, as well as a few color combinations for the seating.

 Looks can be at least a little deceiving here.
-While the 2014 M-Class may appear tough enough to spend time off-road, it's actually happiest when it's treated like a luxury sedan.
-Its roadhold is confident, handling is secure, and the powertrains are willing and responsive.
+While the 2015 M-Class may appear tough enough to spend time off-road, it's actually happiest when it's treated like a luxury sedan.
+Its roadholding is confident, handling is secure, and the powertrains are willing and responsive.
 There's even a rear-drive version with the base V-6 for those who don't even need to pretend to have capability they likely won't use.

-The base V-6 engine in the M-Class, a 3.5-liter, 60-degree V-6, was completely new last year, and we think it's one of the best V-6 luxury engines.
-Power is at 302 horsepower, and torque is at 275 pound-feet, and this engine has a nice even powerband to feel sprightly from a standing start or when pressed to pull off a quick pass.
+That base V-6 engine is the brand's latest 3.5-liter, 60-degree V-6, which we think is one of the best V-6 luxury engines.
+It's rated at 302 horsepower and 275 pound-feet of torque, with a nice even powerband that makes it feel sprightly from a standing start or when pressed to pull off a quick pass.
 It works in concert with the seven-speed automatic transmission and sings all the way up the rev range with no rough edges.